Hboni/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Jour 0: 30 Juin 2018
+### Day 0: June 30, 2018
-##### Mise en place et préparation
+##### Preparation

-**Avancement**: Forked le projet initial de 100 Days of code.
+**Details**: Forked the initial 100 Days of code project.

-**Idées:** Je pense commencer par essayer de tester la création d'une app en python pour communiquer en local avec mon raspberry pi.
+**Thought:** I think i'll begin by trying to create a python app to communicate locally with my Raspberry pi.

-### Jour 1: 1 Juillet 2018
+### Day 1: July 1, 2018
-##### Création du projet de streaming avec Raspberry PI
+##### Creation of the streaming Raspberry pi

-**Objectif** Projet de communication en local (TCP/IP) sous python

-**Avancement**:
+**Today's focus** Project of TCP/IP local communication under python

+**Details**:
- - Création d'un nouveau [repository](https://github.com/Hboni/Raspberry-stream.git) pour un projet de communication en local avec mon raspberry pi.
+ - Creation of a new [repository](https://github.com/Hboni/Raspberry-stream.git) for a local communication project with my raspberry pi.
- - Premiers tests d'utilisation de la toolbox socket ([exemple ici](http://apprendre-python.com/page-reseaux-sockets-python-port)) pour la communication en TCP, et création de classes Client et Server !

-**Et pour demain ?** Il faudrait que je premette l'envoi de plusieurs messages, et d'arrêter à un message précis et non plus dès le premier message.
+ - First test of the socket toolbox use ([example here](http://apprendre-python.com/page-reseaux-sockets-python-port))for the TCP communication.
+ - Creation of Client and Server classes.

+**For tomorrow:** I would like to try to send several messages from the client to the server, and to stop it with a word.

-### Jour 2: 2 Juillet 2018
+### Day 2: July 2, 2018
-##### Update du serveur et du client pour envoyer plusieurs messages

-**Objectif** Envoi de plusieurs messages sur un server

-**Avancement**
- - Ajout de la possibilité d'envoyer plusieurs messages sur le server sans qu'il se ferme
- - Utilisation d'un mot clé pour fermer le server
- - J'ai utilisé le socket.settimeout() pour permettre d'attendre un peut avec le socket.recv() voir si quelque chose est reçu.

-**Et pour demain ?** Je vais continuer l'amélioration de mes classes, en essayant d'envoyer des fichiers.
+##### Server and Client update to send several messages

+**Today's focus** Send several messages to the server

+**Details**
+ - Add the possibility to send several messages to the server without closing it.
+ - Use of the "fin" keyword to stop the server.
+ - I used socket.settimeout() to wait to see if something was send by the server, and received by socket.recv().

+**For tomorrow:** I'm going to upgrade my classes to send files

+### Day 3: July 3, 2018
+##### Communication with Raspberry pi

+**Today's focus** First tries to communicate with my Raspberry pi

+**Details**
+ - Add the possibility to use different address and different port to communicate (for Server and Client).
+ - Test the use of my functions on my raspberry pi.
+ - Finaly communicate with Raspberry pi, with server on it and Cient on my computer, using the RP address.
+ - Ass an option to open web browser on server-side (Not tested!).

+ **For tomorrow:** I'll try to use the web-launch option on raspberry pi.